-NEW YORK — An FBI-intercepted phone call from June 2017 between basketball middleman Christian Dawkins and then-Arizona assistant head coach Emanuel “Book” Richardson was played in federal court Wednesday morning.
+NEW YORK — An FBI-intercepted phone call from June 2017 between basketball middleman Christian Dawkins and then-Arizona assistant coach Emanuel “Book” Richardson was played in federal court Wednesday morning.

 On the call, Richardson tells Dawkins that Arizona head coach Sean Miller was paying, or had promised to pay, $10,000 a month for Deandre Ayton, who would go on to become the No. 1 pick in the 2018 NBA draft.